Name of the Franks: Name origins

+Attestations

 The name of the Franks is first attested in Latin as Franci (singular Francus) during the 3rd century AD.
 The Franks themselves spoke West Germanic dialects related to modern German and Dutch, but there are very few surviving examples of this language.
-The much later Germanic forms Franchon (Old High German), Francan (Old English) and Frankar ~ Frakkar (Old Norse) point to an original n-stem *Frank-an- or *Frank-on- in the Frankish language.
+The medieval Germanic forms Franchon (Old High German), Francan (Old English) and Frankar ~ Frakkar (Old Norse) point to an original n-stem *Frank-an- or *Frank-on- in the Frankish language.

+Etymology

-According to one traditional interpretation, the Franks were named from their national weapon, a kind of spear called the *frankōn (cf. OE franca 'javelin, lance', ON frakka 'javelin, dart'), in a process analogous to the naming of the Saxons, which derives from Proto-Germanic *sahsōn, a small sword similar to a knife or a dagger (cf. OE seax, ON sax, OHG sahs).
-However, these terms are first found in Romance languages and probably derive from the name of the Franks itself, as the name of a Frankish weapon.
-This may however have derived from a Germanic word reflected in Latin framea, which was the word Romans used to describe the javelin used by Germani.
-(Similarly the term francisca, a throwing axe used by the Franks, is an ellipsis of securis Francisca, which means 'Frankish axe' in Latin.)
+According to a traditional interpretation, the Franks were named after their characteristic weapon, a type of spear called the *frankōn (reconstructed from OE franca 'javelin, lance' and ON frakka 'javelin, dart'), in a process analogous to the Saxons, whose name is commonly derived from the Proto-Germanic name for a fighting knife or dagger, *sahsōn (cf. OE seax; ON sax; OHG sahs).

-Another traditional interpretation of the name is that Frank means "fierce".
-Many modern scholars consider this likely, proposing a Proto-Germanic adjective *frankaz, meaning "fierce, daring, eager to fight", which could itself be understood as a nasalized secondary form of the better attested reconstruction *frekaz, which meant "greedy", but sometimes evolved towards meanings such as "bold".
-It has descendants such as German frech (cheeky, shameless), Middle Dutch vrec (miserly), Old English frǣc (greedy, bold), and Old Norse frekr (brazen, greedy).
+An alternative explanation derives the ethnonym from Proto-Germanic *frankaz ('fierce, bold, eager to fight'), interpreted as a nasalised variant of the better-attested *frak(k)az ~ *frekaz, meaning 'greedy, violent' (cf. ON frǣc; Middle Low German vrak 'voracious, greedy').
+This interpretation is supported by contemporary assessments of the Franks: Isidore mentions the ferocitas of the Franks in his Etymologiae, Libanius emphasises their recklessness and audacity, Ermoldus Nigellus writes that the Franks received their name because of their wildness, and Emperor Valentinian likewise says that the Franks are named because of their hardness like iron and their ferocity.
+On this view, the spear *frankōn is not the source of the ethnonym but a secondary formation meaning 'the Frankish weapon', a process paralleled by francisca, the throwing axe of the Franks, which is an ellipsis of securis francisca ('Frankish ax').

-By the end of the 6th century AD, the tribal name francus turned into an adjective meaning 'free' in Medieval Latin, presumably because the Franks were exempt from taxation within the territories they had conquered in northern Gaul, or more generally because they possessed there full freedom in contrast to native Gallo-Romance speakers.
-The English word frank ('free of servitude'; later 'candid, outspoken, unreserved') stems from the Old French franc ('free of servitude'; later also 'noble'), which is itself derived from Medieval Latin francus.
-By the 17th century AD in the Levant, the term Frank came to designate any contemporary individual from Western Europe, or, by ellipsis, the lingua franca, a Romance-based pidgin language used in the Mediterranean Bassin.
+By the end of the 6th century AD, the tribal name francus came to be used as an adjective meaning 'free' in Medieval Latin, presumably because the Franks were exempt from taxation within the territories they had conquered in northern Gaul, or more generally because they possessed there full freedom in contrast to native Gallo-Romance speakers.
+Already in the 10th century, some authors have postulated that Francus ('Frank') is derived from an adjective francus ('free'), so that the Franks would be 'the free ones'.
+However, the term with this meaning is first attested in Romance languages, and the adjective thus probably instead derives from the tribal name.
+The English word frank ('free of servitude'; later 'candid, outspoken, unreserved') stems from the Old French franc ('free of servitude'; later also 'noble'), itself from Medieval Latin francus.